If you were to pick a quote that describes me well, here it is …

 When my family moved to New Hampshire, I entered (public) junior high school and promptly became an abysmal student.
 Somehow I survived both culture shock and hormone shock and thrived in high school, excelling in math and English.
 I still visit my sophomore English teacher, whose daughter is a renowned novelist.

 Next was enrollment at the brand-new College of the Atlantic in Bar Harbor, Maine, a risky venture for founders, instructors, and students alike, when colleges across the country were folding up like card tables.
-But COA, recently rated the top “green” college in the country, has proved the wisdom of its founders.
-I graduated in the first large class (12) and worked in my field of study (land use planning) for six years.
+But COA, frequently rated the top “green” college in the country, has proved the wisdom of its founders.
+I graduated in the first “large” class (of 12) and worked in my field of study (land use planning) for six years.

 When the economy shriveled, I apprenticed at Bath Iron Works, pipefitting the US Navy’s guided-missile frigates and Aegis cruisers.
-I got laid off again, but walked away with a 1st class journeyman’s license.
+Four years later I got laid off again, but walked away with a 1st class journeyman’s license.

-That’s when I took up drafting, which has kept bread on the table ever since.
+That’s when I took up drafting, which kept bread on the table for over 35 years.
 Various positions have provided experience in civil engineering, surveying, electric, telecommunications, biopharmaceuticals, and landscape architecture.

 Continuing education has included tuitioned courses in Adobe Photoshop, Autodesk software, creative writing, revision, dialogue, copyediting, copywriting, and accounting.